Why We Can’t Recommend Porcelain Countertops

-Porcelain is made from a mostly white ceramics clay that is very hard and can be extremely durable in some applications.
-Until recent decades, most sinks and bathtubs were coated with porcelain or ceramic, for an almost non-porous, stain-resistant, easy to maintain finish.
-In fact, the biggest drawback still remains chipping, but we’ll get into that.
+Why We Can’t Recommend Porcelain Countertops is because some porcelain is made from mostly white ceramics clay that is very hard and can be extremely durable in some applications.
+Until recent decades, most sinks and bathtubs were coated with porcelain or ceramic, for an almost non-porous, stain-resistant, easy to maintain the finish.
+In fact, the biggest drawback still remains to chip, but we’ll get into that.

 As the countertop is formed, it’s possible for designs resembling marble and granite to be poured into the form along with the porcelain for results that are aesthetically impressive.
 In fact, we admit, some porcelain countertops are flat out gorgeous.